FlorentCLMichel/quetta/README.md

 * Number conversion: done
 * Support for the Quenya mode: done
-* Support for the mode of Gondor: WIP
+* Support for the mode of Gondor: done
 * Support for the mode of Beleriand: backlog
 * Support for the Black Speech: backlog